 In response to Sandy damages in 2012, the Disaster Relief Appropriations Act of 2013 (P.L.
 113-2), funded construction for restoration of this project to its original design template at 100 percent federal expense.
 This construction contract was completed October 2015.

 The project’s fourth renourishment contract was awarded September 30, 2019 to Weeks Marine, Inc., for $22.3 million.
-The contractor is scheduled to start construction on 25 November 2019 depending on weather conditions.
-An estimated contract quantity is 1.2 million cubic yards of sand, based on a survey performed in February 2019.
-Required coastal and environmental monitoring efforts continue every year within the Westhampton project area.
+The contractor began construction on 25 November 2019, and beach nourishment was completed on 13 March 2020.
+An estimated contract quantity of 1,202,737 cubic yard of sand was placed.
+The final contract amount was $22.4M.

 Contact: Rifat Salim, Project Manager